Here is how the Domestic Program works in Cebu City, Philippines:

 Until COVID-19 hit in early 2020, the local Team held a Regular Free NSV Clinic, usually on the 3rd Saturday of the month at Sacred Heart Hospital (SHH) on Urgello Street, a Training Hospital of Southwestern University PHINMA in Cebu City.

 3. Specific Dates:

 NOTE: PhilHealth pays for vasectomy!

-Any person with PhilHealth Insurance can have his vasectomy performed in private by the NSVI Domestic Team at the Reproductive Health Clinic at SHH by appointment.
+Any person with PhilHealth Insurance can have his vasectomy performed by the NSVI Domestic Team at Sacred Heart Hospital clinic on the third Saturday of the month.
 Please call Myrna Danuco, RN at 0927-222-0906.

 4. “Livelihood Assistance” Special Project:

-Foreigners (non-Filipino nationals) may have their vasectomies on NSVI Domestic Program Vasectomy Days.
+5. Foreigners (non-Filipino nationals) and Filipinos who want a more private experience (with little or no waiting) may have their vasectomies by appointment at Sacred Heart Hospital on the first Saturday of the month.
 The fee is P 10,000.
-Payment must be made in cash given to Myrna Danuco, RN, on the day of the procedure..
+Payment must be made in cash given to Myrna Danuco, RN, on the day of the procedure.

 To arrange a vasectomy on a Domestic Program day (3rd Saturday) or by appointment (first Saturday), please contact Myrna Danuco, RN, at 0945-598-7644 or via her office land line: 032-418-8411 to 15 local 563.

 For more BROCHURES, contact Myrna Danuco, RN, at 0945-598-7644 or Frohnie Cagalitan, SW’er, at +63 9163911636 (Globe) or +63-32-3458981 (PLDT).